lucas-koontz/DeliveryPartner/README.md

 #### Solution

-In order to create a new partner, you
+In order to create a new partner, you can use `createPartner` mutation.

+*Example*:

 ```graphql
 mutation {